Soumya-codr/Soumya-codr/README.md

 <h1 align="center">UDriven</h1>

-👨‍💻 I’m also a proud member of the UDriven Community — a productivity-driven web app for students, designed to enhance focus and learning.
+👨‍💻 I’m also a proud member of the **UDriven Community** — a productivity-driven web app for students, designed to enhance focus and learning.
-It’s one of our exciting side projects, blending tech with purpose to help learners stay organized and inspired ✨
+It’s one of our exciting **side projects**, blending tech with purpose to help learners stay organized and inspired ✨

 ---